 Antithyroid medicines are used to treat an overactive thyroid gland (hyperthyroidism).
 Carbimazole is the most commonly used.
 You may require careful monitoring to get the right levels of these medicines for you.
 Most of the side-effects experienced are minor.
 However, when taking an antithyroid medicine, if you develop any of the side-effects (listed below) or any other signs of infection, you must stop the medicine and report this to your doctor immediately.
 An overactive thyroid is potentially serious and you should see a legitimate doctor before seeking help from herbal or homeopathic remedies.

-What are antithyroid medicines?
+What are antithyroid medicines for hyperthyroidism?